-Or Become a Sustaining Member
+Or Become a Sustaining Member:

-You can also become a sustaining member of the museum, with a suggested donation of $5 per month.
+You can become a sustaining member of the museum, with a suggested donation of $5 per month.
 You will receive perks, including a one-of-a-kind member card, and special event invites.
 And in turn, your donation will ensure that we can continue to provide labor history education and outreach to the public.
 Learn More.